Caroon-zz/weather-app/README.md

 ## 🔧 Development Guidelines

 ### Code Organization

 - Group related functionality into feature modules
 - Keep components small and focused on single responsibilities
-- Use custom hooks for complex logic and data fetching
+- Use custom hooks for Redux and async logic (e.g., `useWeatherRedux`, `useSettingsRedux`)
 - Implement proper TypeScript types for all data structures
+- Co-locate tests with features or in `__tests__` folders

 ### Styling

 - Use modular StyleSheet objects
 - Follow consistent naming conventions
 - Implement responsive design patterns
 - Maintain design system consistency

-### Data Management
+### State & Data Management

-- Use React Query for server state management
+- Use Redux Toolkit for state management
+- Use Redux Saga for async flows and side effects
-- Implement proper loading and error states
+- Implement proper loading and error states in Redux
-- Cache API responses appropriately
-- Handle network failures gracefully
+- Handle network failures gracefully in sagas and services

+### Code Quality

+- Use Prettier for code formatting (`npx prettier --write .`)
+- Use ESLint for linting and code consistency
+- Write unit tests for all slices, sagas, hooks, and components

 ## 📱 Platform Support

 - **iOS**: Full support with native performance
 - **Android**: Full support with native performance
 - **Web**: Progressive Web App capabilities

 ## 🔮 Future Enhancements

 - [ ] Location-based weather detection
 - [ ] Weather forecast (7-day)
-- [ ] Weather alerts and notifications
-- [ ] Multiple location support
-- [ ] Dark mode theme
-- [ ] Weather maps integration
-- [ ] Offline data caching
-- [ ] Widget support

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

 ## 📄 License